PranganNath/LncRNA-Identification-Pipeline-GUI/README.md

   ```
   bash GUI_Alpha_6.sh
   ```
-- The GUI should guide you along with selection of input files and binaries.
+- The GUI will guide you along with selection of input files and binaries.
+- Please do not repeat any steps for selection of input files.
 - The progress bar will give you a graphical overview of the pipeline progress.
 - A complete run of the pipeline with 3 human paired-ended case-control samples will take around 8 hours on a 20 threads machine.
 Please be patient.
 - The shell, alternatively will give you the details of the tasks running at the time.